andytudhope/living-blue-book/source/surrender/open_earth.md

 Carry it wisely while away
 from home, young child:
-here for just a single moment
+here for a single moment
 to wonder in your limited ways at this multiversal imagination of the only One.